armandofox/audience1st/index.md

 Audience1st was developed specifically for the needs of nonprofit community performing-arts organizations, with extensive functions for donor tracking and email campaigns integrated with ticket sales and box office operations, integration with social networking such as Facebook, streamlined user interfaces that are easy for your volunteers to learn (the box office agent’s user interface closely follows the patron user interface, so your patrons can easily become volunteer box office agents), and a high degree of automation around ticket sales, phone-based information and sales, reporting/bookkeeping, and box office management, to minimize human resources needed on your end.

-### I already have a ticketing solution—why would I need Audience1st?
+### I already have a ticketing solution -- why would I need Audience1st?

 If all you do is sell tickets, you're probably set; but if you care about tracking your donors, building up a subscriber base, and connecting all of your patron-related functions together, you should ask what support your existing ticketing solution offers.
 Even if you continue to use your existing solutions for ticketing, Audience1st can import that information and tie it to your patron-building activities.

 ### Feature overview

+* Both general admission and reserved seating; use any spreadsheet program (Excel, Google Sheets, etc.) to define seat maps
 * Patron convenience: Patrons can buy or reserve online, or your phone staff can easily enter phone orders.
 Patrons or staff can then track their reservations and purchases all in one place, from any Web browser, and get automatic email confirmations whenever reservations are made or cancelled.
 *  Front of house integration: A separate streamlined GUI lets you sell “walk-up” tickets at the box office, by cash, check, or a USB-attached card swipe device.
 *  Subscriptions: Create and sell virtually any combination of tickets imaginable as a subscription; easily identify subscribers on all reports and give them exclusive or advance access to certain tickets.